-What is data localisation?
+What is data localization?

 This is the most stringent and restrictive concept of the three, and like data sovereignty, is a version of data residency predicated on legal obligations.
 It is also the concept that is growing the fastest internationally.

-Data localisation requires that data created within certain borders stay within them.
+Data localization requires that data created within certain borders stay within them.
 In contrast to the two terms above, it is almost always applied to the creation and storage of personal data, with exceptions including some countries’ regulations over tax, accounting and gambling.

-In many cases, data localisation laws simply require that a copy of such data be held within the country’s borders, usually to guarantee that the relevant government can audit data on its own citizens (provided there is due cause) without having to contend with another government’s privacy laws.
+In many cases, data localization laws simply require that a copy of such data be held within the country’s borders, usually to guarantee that the relevant government can audit data on its own citizens (provided there is due cause) without having to contend with another government’s privacy laws.
 India’s draft Personal Data Protection Bill is an example of exactly this.